byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 ### Structural Deflection Jacobian

-The jacobian of the right hand side of the governing aerodynamic equations with respect to the structural deflections is defined using the [`get_deflection_jacobian`](@ref) function.
+The jacobian of the right hand side of the governing aerodynamic equations with respect to the structural deflections is defined using the [`get_input_jacobian`](@ref) function.
 If the jacobian of the right hand side of the governing aerodynamic equations with respect to the structural deflections is constant (`constant_input_jacobian(aero)==true`), this function is called without the `λ`, `d`, `p`, and `t` arguments.
 There is no out-of-place form for this function, however, it may be constructed as a either a linear map (if large) or static array (if small) in order to avoid allocations.

 ```@example developer
-function get_deflection_jacobian(::PetersFiniteState, λ, d, p, t)
+function get_input_jacobian(::PetersFiniteState, λ, d, p, t)
     # extract parameters
     a, b, U, ρ = p
     # extract model constants